s07308/Tau-Process-Inference/README.md

 # Tau-Process-Inference

 ### res.tau.hat_func()
+This function calculate the estimate of tau and confidence interval given the region of interest with right-censored data. <br>

 #### Arguments
 `X`: a non-empty numeric vector of group indicators, encoded as 0 or 1 <br>